 It sounded like a match made in kitchen heaven: You're a busy person and your stainless steel sink would accommodate your lifestyle by being delightfully low maintenance.
 In reality, though, you can ignore a stainless steel sink for only so long before it, like a mischievous child, cries out for attention.
 Silence those cries and restore its shine with a two-step approach: Give it the daily care it requires and shower it, quite literally, with some special attention about once a week.

-Remove water spots from your sink and make it shine by spraying it with white vinegar.
+Stainless steel is durable, but it can show water spots more than other types of sinks.
+Cleaning stainless steel sink water spots is easy with white vinegar.
+Spritz the vinegar onto the surface.
 Alternatively, pour some club soda on a sponge and wipe the sink.
 In both cases, wipe the sink with a sponge soaked with water before wiping the sink dry.

 Eradicate surface rust and other stubborn stains, and the accompanying dullness, by soaking a rag or paper towel with rubbing alcohol and wiping the sink.
 Alternatively, combine 3 parts cream of tartar to 1 part hydrogen peroxide.
 Cover the stains with the mixture and let it sit for 15 minutes.
 In both cases, flush the sink with water and wipe it dry.

 A thin layer of olive oil can help minimize scratches and make your sink shiny again.
 Dry the sink completely before applying the oil.
 Use a soft cloth with a few drops of olive oil on it to buff out the sink.

 With education, health care and small business marketing as her core interests, M.T.
 Wroblewski has penned pieces for Woman's Day, Family Circle, Ladies Home Journal and many newspapers and magazines.
 She holds a master's degree in journalism from Northern Illinois University.